NTNU-SmallSat-Lab/outreach-website/docs/STRAPI.md

 4. Content
 5. Preview Image

-Title is the title of the project
+Title will only be displayed on the project preview card (same as article)

 Slug is an identifier for the project

 Satellites are the related satellites

 Content is the content of the project.
 Here you can also add images and youtube embeddings.
-Reffer to this [^1]: tutorial to add youtube embeddings.
+Refer to this [^1]: tutorial to add youtube embeddings.